CrossRef/event-data-user-guide/docs/app-scholix.md

-# Appendix: Software in Use

-## Scholix API Endpoint
+# Appendix: Scholix API Endpoint

 [Scholix](http://www.scholix.org/) is a metadata specification for the expression of scholarly links between literature and datasets.
 Event Data implements a Scholix endpoint in the API: